edombowsky/boltsfx/README.md

 export VIEW=$PWD
 export SERVICE_SUITE_VERSION=95.0.0
 export WLS_DIR=$PWD/TOP
+export ADVANTEX_dbInstance=dellr815c_r12102
+export ADVANTEX_dbPassword=emd1
+export ADVANTEX_dbUser=emd1
 ```

+The variables `ADVANTEX_dbInstance`, `ADVANTEX_dbPassword`, and `ADVANTEX_dbUser` are normally set when the `$TOP/etc/profile.service_suite` gets called during the login process.
+This is because thes values are stored in the vssrt file in an encrypted form and need to be decrypted.

 ## Reference
 The Java Swing application this was based on is documented here: http://viki.ventyx.us.abb.com/confluence/display/YPRPRJ/Bolt+-+The+Fastest+Way+to+Build+a+Server